 For his first documentary feature, LICENSE TO OPERATE, Lipetzky spent nearly a year in South Central Los Angeles delving deep into the lives and stories of the film’s subjects witnessing the power of the LTO to effect change within the community.
 The film has played in festivals across the country, winning the Best Documentary Award at the Highland Park International Film Festival in 2015.

 Other documentary-style films directed by James include a series of films for the launch of the upcoming opening of the MUSEO MAYA DE AMERICA in Guatemala.
 SPENT: SPOTLIGHT ON CHANGE, is a series of ten short films for American Express examining the plight of Americans unable to participate in the mainstream financial system.
 The thought-provoking series expands the conversation begun by the Davis Guggenheim-produced film Spent: Looking For Change.
 Most recently, Lipetzky directed a short film celebrating the life and architecture of Chicago architect and bon vivant, Benjamin Marshall.

 Passionate about non-profits, Sam has developed and directed campaigns for Boys and Girls Club,A Place Called Home, Inside Out, and Participant Pictures.
-Her creative direction for United Way Chicago entitled Clothesline earned her the prestigious Gold Hugo Award.
+Her creative direction for United Way Chicago entitled "We're All Connected," earned her the prestigious Gold Hugo Award.